{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Differentiation is a Smarter Solution

 The answer is differentiation.
-The more you can convince customers that your colocation services bring more value to their business, the less price becomes an issue and the more robust your business model will be.
+The more you can convince customers that your colocation services bring more value to their business, the less price becomes an issue, and the more robust your business model will be.
 That, in turn, means doing more than just “dolling up” a “U” or a rack of space.
-Trying to compete on technical specifications is often little better than just trying to win through on price.

 • Geographical proximity.
 If you are the local provider, use this to your advantage.